apoorvalal/rovingbandit/README.md

 ## Contributing

 This library is under active development.
-The current monolithic design will be refactored into a modular architecture as specified in SPEC.md.
+Contributions welcome, especially:
+- New policy implementations
+- Additional objectives
+- Performance optimizations
+- Documentation improvements

+See `SPEC.md` for planned features and implementation roadmap.